LESdylan/DBMS/deep/README.md

 - *Insight:* Although rare with well-designed hash functions, collisions (two different keys resulting in the same hash value) can occur, leading to inefficiencies or complications in data retrieval.

 ---

-## Conclusion
----

-This section is currently empty.
-Consider summarizing the key findings from each partitioning strategy discussed, emphasizing the trade-offs involved, and potentially offering recommendations based on your observations.

----

-Feel free to fill in the evidence sections with specific data or references that you have, and adjust any language or points to suit your preferences.
-Let me know if you need further assistance!